-And even in those times that we do tentatively reach out for Jesus' help, don't we still try to keep control by asking him to solve the problem the way we would?
-Imagine for a moment if the disciples had asked Jesus for help the way we do ...
+There's another aspect to this story that is worth our attention.
+Even in those times that we do tentatively reach out for Jesus' help, don't we still try to keep control by asking him to solve the problem the way we would?
+Imagine for a moment if the disciples had asked Jesus for help the way we usually do ...
 "Master, please help us get safely through this storm and get back to shore", and if he had done what they had asked.
 Another few hours tossed by the wind and the waves, and then winding up right back where they started.
 Has that ever happened to you, asking Jesus only to do the possible?
 Or if the disciples had asked instead, "Lord, if this boat goes down, please let me be rescued" and had their prayer answered by one of the accompanying boats, how diminished would the grace of God be?

 But instead here is an example of Jesus' identity and power, available for simply asking, and there is a clue in that simplicity.
-Instead of telling Christ in desperate prayer exactly how you think he should rescue you when life rocks your boat, simply ask that he calm the storm, and rescue you in such a way as to bring him the glory.
+Instead of telling Christ in desperate prayer exactly how you think he should rescue you when you find yourself in one of the storms of life, simply ask that he calm the storm, and rescue you in such a way as to bring him the glory.
 I promise you, he will.
 It may not - probably will not - happen the way you think it should, and you may even miss his hand at work.
-But save you from the storms that are rockin' your boat he will, for absolutely, yes, he cares about you.
+But save you from the storms of life he will, because absolutely, yes, he cares about you.
 Jesus cares about you with all the love that God has to offer, and his powerful help is there simply for the asking.